LorenzoMasselli/LorenzoMasselli/README.md

 ##### 👨🏻‍💻 About me:

-I am a Frontend Developer with 1+ years of experience with a proven ability to deliver high-quality web applications in a collaborative setting.
+I am a Frontend Developer with 2+ years of experience with a proven ability to build high-quality web applications in a collaborative setting.
 Proficient in JavaScript, TypeScript, React, AWS, Ruby, Ruby on Rails and Node.js.

 Programming Languages: JavaScript, TypeScript, Ruby, SQL, Node.js